 We have the misconception that obedience in the Old Testament was very important but in the New Testament God is more laid back about obedience.
 Paul says in I Corinthians 10:11 that what was written in the Old Testament was for our instruction so we could take note and learn.
 The command to repent and be baptized or to live holy lives, etc. are to be exactly obeyed today as His commands were then.

 3. God is with us

-For those on the ark as for those in the church, God is with us to help and guard us during our journey.
-Jesus was called, "Emmanuel", which means God with us.
+For those on the ark and those in the church, God is present during the journey.
+Jesus was called Emmanuel which means God with us.
 He will be on board until the end.
 We, therefore, must never be afraid of whatever flood comes into our lives.

 - Why did God make the distinctions between clean and unclean animals to enter the Ark?

-- Summarize Genesis 7:10-24 and describe how God brought about the flood.
+- Summarize Genesis 7:10-24 and state the significance of how God brings about the flood.

 - What were the root causes of the flood?